scaleway/api.scaleway.com/contents/volume.md

 ### group Volumes

-A Volume abstracts data storage operations for your servers in a flexible manner. `volumes` endpoint allow you to create, list or delete your volumes.
+A Volume abstracts data storage operations for your servers in a flexible manner. `volumes` endpoints allow you to create, list or delete your volumes.

 #### Volumes [/volumes]